LoopKit/loopdocs/docs/troubleshooting/loop-crashing.md

 ### Solution

+Long term solution, build Loop 3.2.0 or newer version.

-If the Loop app crashes following a update to version 3.0.0 or an iOS update:
+Short term solution if the Loop app crashes following a update to version 3.0.0 or an iOS update:

 1. Turn **off** Apple Health permissions for Loop
     * Tap on iOS Settings